pupperpowell/orthodox-cafe-monorepo/STRUCTURE.md

 # orthodox.cafe monorepo

 This is a monorepo of the new orthodox-cafe web app.
-It contains a `backend`, written and served with Go, and a `frontend` written in React and Typescript, bundled with Vite, and served with .
+It contains a `backend`, written and served with Go, and a `frontend` written in React and Typescript, bundled with Vite, and served with either Nginx or Bun or Deno.

 **The backend is served with the Go runtime AND written in Go.** (`go run main.go`)